AnOrdinaryUsername/attiny202-dev-board/src/usart_temp_sensor/README.md

 ![USART Button Schematic](/docs/images/USART_Button.png)

-Using a USB to TTL adapter, make the following connections to the dev board:
+Using a USB to Serial Adapter, make the following connections to a breadboard:
-- Power it via USB-C **or** connect 3.3V/5V to VDD/VCC
+- Connect 3.3V/5V to Breadboard +
+- GND to Breadboard -

+On the breadboard:
+- Add a button + LED with 470Ω resistor
+- Breadboard - to any button pin and cathode of LED

+With the dev board connect:
+- VDD to Breadboard +
-- GND to GND pin
+- GND to Breadboard -
-- RXD to PA6 pin (TXD)
+- PA6 pin (TXD) to RXD of USB to Serial Adapter
-- TXD to PA7 pin (RXD)
+- PA7 pin (RXD) to TXD of USB to Serial Adapter

-On the breadboard with a push button:
-- PA1 to any button pin
-- GND to button pin next to PA1
+- PA1 on button pin (near the one that was connected to ground)
+- PA2 to anode of LED

 Connect the adapter to your PC then run the following command